MAKING PLANS AND BREAKING PLANS

 Always keep in mind your plans should revolve around you, with a few exceptions made for the people you’re with, assuming you like them.
 There is no point flying to a new country to see a bunch of shit you aren’t interested in just because some asshole on the internet said it was awesome.
 Yes, I am referring to myself.

 Some things you may not need to experience.
-I am not a foodie.
-I eat for sustenance.
-I have almost no desire to visit a Michelin star restaurant just because the chef made a momentary splash in some circle of people I don't care about.
-I am not judging people who do enjoy it, but the experience, and the money, would be completely wasted on me.
+I am not a foodie so I eat for sustenance.
+I have almost no desire to visit a Michelin star restaurant just because the chef made a momentary splash in some circle of people I don’t care about.
+However, I am not judging people who do.
+The experience, and the money, would just be wasted on me.
 My growing hunger usually gets the better of me and I spend most of the evening wishing I was in a late night warung eating a heaped plate of nasi goreng.

 I always recommend stepping outside your comfort zone so if something looks cool to you, do it, but your plans are for you.
 Go to places you want to go and do the things you want to do.